LucaGomez/Matter_perturbatioNNs/README.md

 This folder contains just the same as LCDM, but implemented to the modified gravity model.

+### Paper_plots

+In this folder you can find the codes to reproduce the plots presented in the paper.
+You can also find here the trained networks for both models.

 ## For the user

 To run the codes and get into the PINNs world, you first need to be sure that you have all the dependencies.
 We recommend the creation of a virtual enviornment.
 In this context, you can start installing Neurodiffeq in your venv just with